Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ### PIE Import Example

-Let's start importing a PIE file, as it gives us an good example with the whole structure in place.
+Let's start importing a PIE file, as it gives us a good example with the whole structure in place.
 Take the factory model blfact0.pie from the extracted base.wz/structs directory (mentioned earlier).
 File -> Import -> Warzone 2100 model (.pie)

 ![](./001.png)